In Cold Blood (miniseries)

 In Cold Blood is an American true crime drama television miniseries directed by Jonathan Kaplan and written by Benedict Fitzgerald.
 It is based on the 1966 novel of the same name by Truman Capote, which reconstructs the 1959 murders of the Clutter family in Holcomb, Kansas.
 The miniseries stars Anthony Edwards, Eric Roberts, and Sam Neill, with Leo Rossi, Louise Latham, Gwen Verdon, Bethel Leslie, L. Q. Jones, Gillian Barber, and Kevin Tighe in supporting roles.
+The series aired on CBS from November 24 to November 26, 1996.

 In Cold Blood received critical acclaim and two Primetime Emmy Award nominations, including Outstanding Miniseries.
 Roberts was nominated for a Golden Satellite Award for his portrayal of mass murderer Perry Smith.

 Plot

-At the end of the 1950s, in a more innocent America, a brutal, meaningless slaying of a Midwestern family horrifies the nation.
-While in prison, Dick Hickock, 28, hears a cellmate's story about $10,000 in cash kept in a home safe by a prosperous farmer.
-When he's paroled, Dick persuades ex-con Perry Smith, 31, to join him in going after the stash.
+Prisoner Dick Hickock, 28, overhears a cellmate talking about a farmer who keeps $10,000 in cash in a home safe.
+When Hickock is paroled, he convinces 31-year-old ex-con Perry Smith to rob the safe with him.

-On a November night in 1959, Dick and Perry break into the Holcomb, Kansas, farm house of Herbert Clutter and family.
-Enraged at finding no safe, they wake the four sleeping Clutters and brutally kill them all.
-The bodies are found by friends who come by before Sunday church.
-The murders shock the small Great Plains town, where doors are routinely left unlocked.
-Detective Alvin Dewey of the Kansas Bureau of Investigation heads the case, but there are no clues, no apparent motive and no suspects.
+One night in November 1959, the two ex-cons break into Herbert Clutter's farmhouse in Holcomb, Kansas, a small town where people often leave their doors unlocked.
+Angered that no safe is to be found, they murder Clutter, his wife, and their two children.
+Friends of the Clutters who come by before church on Sunday find the bodies of the Clutters.
+The murders shock the town and baffle the investigative team led by Detective Alvin Dewey of the Kansas Bureau of Investigation because no clues can be found and no motive can be determined, thus preventing the team from identifying any suspects.